vijay-jadhav1997/JS_Basics_to_Advance/README.md

     }
     ```

+### **Higher Order Functions in JS**

+### **Callback Functions:**
+- A **callback function** is a function that passed as an argument (parameter) to another function.

+  #### **Callback Hell:**
+  - Callback Hell is essentially nested callbacks stacked below one another forming a pyramid structure.
+  - Doing several asynchronous operations in a row would lead to the classic callback hell.
+  - Every callback depends/waits for the previous callback, thereby making a pyramid structure that affects the readability and maintainability of the code.

-### Execution Context:
+## Execution Context:
 - **There are two kinds of Execution Context in JavaScript: Global Execution Context (GEC) and Function Execution Context (FEC)**

 1. **Global Execution Context (GEC)** :
 - Whenever the JavaScript engine receives a script file, it first creates a default Execution Context known as the Global Execution Context (GEC).
 - The GEC is the base/default Execution Context where all JavaScript code that is not inside of a function gets executed.
   > For every JavaScript file, there can only be one GEC.

 2. **Function Execution Context (FEC)** :
 - Whenever a function is called, the JavaScript engine creates a different type of Execution Context known as a Function Execution Context (FEC) within the GEC to evaluate and execute the code within that function.